Annual gay events in Cape Town

 Cape Town Pride

 The Cape Town Pride Festival, which spans 10 days.
 While there is lots of fun over the period, it encompasses more than just celebrating diversity.
-The festival also creates awareness on issues which affect lesbian, gay, bisexual, transgender and intersex people, both locally and throughout the African continent.The festival is normally held around February and March, and the 2013 festival starts on February 22 and ends on March 2.
+The festival also creates awareness on issues which affect lesbian, gay, bisexual, transgender and intersex people, both locally and throughout the African continent.The festival is held around February and March, and the 2014 festival starts on February 21 and ends on March 2.
 There are a range of activities and festivities, including seminars, drag shows, picnics and pageants.
 The festival culminates in a float parade through the city centre and ends in Green Point, where a big party is traditionally held.

 Mother City Queer Project